im95able/Str2D/README.md

 The reason for exlusion of `str2d::seg::set` and `str2d::seg::map` is the lack of time; they will probably be included some time later.

 # Implementation
-Segmented vector is not a difficult structure to imagine. `std::vector` is used as an index which holds pointers to constant capacity segments of memory, which are used to hold data.
+Segmented vector is not a difficult structure to imagine.
+In it, an `std::vector` is used as an index which holds pointers to constant capacity segments of memory, which are used to hold data.
 As said, the capacity of every segment is constant; the size on the other hand can vary.
 Each segments holds at least 'half the capacity' elements on it; except the first one, which can hold as many(less than capacity) or as little(more than 0) as it needs.